Let us walk you through the 10-step calculation to determine absenteeism costs and the projected savings with increased engagement.

 - $1,079,183 x 37% = $399,298

-- Go back to the Cost Analysis Resource Page to learn more about the different sections of the Cost Analysis.
-This is our Ultimate HR Guide to get Leadership Buy-In!
+- Go back to the ROI Analysis Toolkit to download the ROI Analysis Bundle and learn more about the different sections of the ROI Analysis.

 - Check out Calculating Absenteeism Costs and Projected Savings for an explanation how to explain these calculations.